-III.
+II.
 Procedure

-- 1. All students seeking testing accommodations within the school of nursing must work through student disabilities PRIOR to taking any exam for which they want accommodations.
-Retroactive accommodations will not be allowed under any circumstances. - 2.
-Students must submit a written statement, on letterhead, from the disability coordinator at your high school or other former educational program, listing a detailed diagnosis, the date of your initial diagnosis, and the accommodations provided to you while attending the program.
+1. All students seeking testing accommodations within the School of Nursing must work through student disabilities PRIOR to taking any exam for which they want accommodations.
+Retroactive accommodations will not be allowed under any circumstances.

+- 2. Students must submit a written statement, on letterhead, from the disability coordinator at your high school or other former educational program, listing a detailed diagnosis, the date of your initial diagnosis, and the accommodations provided to you while attending the program.
 The disability coordinator may require you to sign a release of information form before the documentation can be released to WKU. - 3.
 Documentation from a licensed health care provider (Physician, Psychologist or Nurse Practitioner) with expertise in evaluation of learning disabilities.
 Document must include all of the following: - a.
-Recent (within the past two years) reports, test results, evaluations, and assessments of the need for accommodations due to a physical or mental disability that substantially limits one or more major life activities, and the applicable DMI code(s) - b.
-A description of your substantial day-to-day functional limitations resulting from your stated disabilities.

-- c.
-A history of the disability and any past accommodations granted to the candidate, as well as a description of the disabilities impact on the individual's functioning - d.
-Identification of the specific standardized and professionally recognized adult test/assessments given (such as Woodcock-Johnson, Wechsler Adult Intelligence Scale,), the scores resulting from testing, interpretations of the scores and evaluations, - e.
+Recent (within the past two years) reports, test results, evaluations, and assessments of the need for accommodations due to a physical or mental disability that substantially limits one or more major life activities, and the applicable DMI code(s). - b.
+A description of your substantial day-to-day functional limitations resulting from your stated disabilities. - c.
+A history of the disability and any past accommodations granted to the candidate, as well as a description of the disabilities impact on the individual's functioning. - d.
+Identification of the specific standardized and professionally recognized adult test/assessments given (such as Woodcock-Johnson, Wechsler Adult Intelligence Scale,), the scores resulting from testing, interpretations of the scores and evaluations. - e.
 Recommendations for testing accommodations with a stated rationale as to why the requested accommodations are necessary and appropriate for the diagnosed disability. - 4.
-After all required documentation has been submitted to Student Disability Services the School of Nursing will be notified by SDS of the recommended testing accommodations. - 5.
-The School of Nursing will work with testing services to provide any required testing accommodations for all candidates who provide the above required documentation for testing accommodations. - 6.
-The Office for Student Disability services will keep copies of all documentation supporting the need for testing accommodation for accreditation and KBN audit reports.
+After all required documentation has been submitted to SARC the School of Nursing will be notified by SARC of the recommended testing accommodations. - 5.
+The School of Nursing will work with testing services to provide any required testing accommodations for all candidates who provide the above required documentation for. - 6.
+The Student Accessibility Resource Center will keep copies of all documentation supporting the need for testing accommodation for accreditation and KBN audit reports.

-IV.
-Related Policies:
+Related Policies

-Core Performance Standards, WKU School of Nursing Student Handbook
+Core Performance Standards, WKU School of Nursing Student Handbook.